isabella232/experience-manager-guides-learn.en/help/tutorials/api-reference/conditional-attribute.md

+---
+title: REST API to work with conditional attributes
+description: Learn about the REST API to work with conditional attributes
+---

 # REST API to work with conditional attributes {#id175UB30E05Z}

 The following REST API allows you to add conditional attributes in a folder profile.